Kentucky’s Appalachia Aviation Maintenance Technician Training Project

 Training Locations and Enrollment

-Enrollment will begin soon, with instruction set to begin in January 2020 to certify at least 86 mechanics.
-Class enrollments will range from 12-32 students.
+All four schools have a goal to certify at least 86 mechanics by fall 2022.
+It is anticipated that enrollments will range from 12-32 students.
 Training will begin with classroom locations at EKU and KCTCS partner campuses.
-Following basic coursework requirements, students will receive hands-on work and training at the following partner airports and campuses:
+Following basic coursework requirements, students will receive hands-on work and training at partner airports.
+EKU continues to work with the FAA to bring the schools online in the following order.

 - Hazard Community & Technical College/Hazard-Perry County Regional Airport